 Throughout this article we are firstly going to consider the features of the systems themselves and go back to basic with how the internal linear actuators work.

-An actuator moves or controls loads and mechanisms; the actuator is operated by energy namely either pressurised fluid, air or electricity, typically sourced by utilising a pneumatic, hydraulic or electric pump.
-The energy is then converted into a motion or force to achieve movement or control.
+An actuator is simply a component of a machine that moves or controls loads and mechanisms.
+The actuator is operated by energy, either pressurised fluid, air or electricity, typically sourced by utilising a pneumatic, hydraulic or electric pump.
+The energy is then converted into a motion or force to achieve movement or control. (²)

 To understand the differences between pneumatic, hydraulic and electric actuators we need to delve into the mechanics of how each system derives its force.

 Pneumatic linear actuators consist of a piston inside a hollow cylinder.
 Pressure from an external pneumatic pump moves the piston inside the cylinder and as pressure increases the cylinder moves along the axis of the piston, creating a linear force.
 The piston returns to its original position by either a spring back force or fluid being supplied to the other side of the piston.

 The benefits of pneumatic actuators come from their simplicity.

 Pneumatic actuators’ typical applications involve areas where the conditions involve extreme temperatures, a typical temperature range is -40°F to 250°F.